If your doctor tells you that you need a feeding tube, it can be a lot to process. It will change your life.

 Most meds can go through a tube.
 Some come as liquids.
 You may be able to crush or dissolve pills and put them into the feeding tube, but talk to your doctor first.

 Sometimes you might get nausea, cramps, or stomach problems.
-If so, your doctor may suggest you check that your tube is placed correctly, switch formula, or she may prescribe medication to help you feel better.
+If so, your doctor may suggest you check that your tube is placed correctly, switch formula, or they may prescribe medication to help you feel better.

 Life With a Feeding Tube